Excerpts from my book (in progress)

 J. E. Brown, relationship activist and writer, has decided that verbal abuse will be wiped off the planet.

-He once worked in a hostile work environment, and has known a number of abusive people, all of which set him on his mission.
+He once worked in a hostile work environment, and has known a number of abusive people,

 While writing a book on relationships, he occasionally designs online surveys and writes materials for this relationship education website.